Stress25/Stress25/README.md

 ## Hi there 👋

+CS student based in Chicago, IL passionate about machine learning and big data.
+I build end-to-end ML pipelines — from semantic segmentation and large-scale recommendation systems on AWS EMR to deep learning applications in computer vision and NLP.
+Currently working on content extraction from lecture videos using audio transcripts and graphical analysis.

 <!--
 **Stress25/Stress25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.